 380 Shield EZ Safety Advisory

 Unfortunately, the M&P 380 Shield EZ has attracted a bit of unwanted attention with Smith & Wesson issuing a “Consumer Safety Alert” on April 6th.
-You can read the advisory here.

 The issue revolves around the possibility of the manual thumb safety unintentionally engaging when the M&P 380 Shield EZ is fired with certain ammunition.